2019 SIMMS/MANN INSTITUTE THINK TANK

 The Simms/Mann Institute Think Tank is an annual convening of leading neuroscientists from around the world who present to, and engage with, a select group of 500 stakeholders who can directly impact policy and practice in early child development.

-The Think Tank is also an opportunity to recognize and celebrate the outstanding contributions of leaders in the field of 0-3.
-At the Think Tank, the Institute presents Whole Child Awards to leaders in community leadership, medicine and education; as well as honors Simms/Mann Institute Fellows.
+The Think Tank was also an opportunity to recognize and celebrate the outstanding contributions of leaders in the field of 0-3 through the Whole Child Awards which we presented to three leaders in community leadership, medicine and education.

 2019 SPEAKERS & PRESENTATION TOPICS

 (click on the topic to see a video of the presentation)